Flipper Zero Firmware

 Firmware application set

-You can create customized firmware builds by modifying the list of applications to be included in the build.
-Application presets are configured with the FIRMWARE_APPS option, which is a map(configuration_name:str -> application_list:tuple(str)).
-To specify an application set to use in the build, set FIRMWARE_APP_SET to its name.
+You can create customized firmware builds by modifying the list of apps to be included in the build.
+App presets are configured with the FIRMWARE_APPS option, which is a map(configuration_name:str → application_list:tuple(str)).
+To specify an app set to use in the build, set FIRMWARE_APP_SET to its name.
 For example, to build a firmware image with unit tests, run ./fbt FIRMWARE_APP_SET=unit_tests.

 Check out fbt_options.py for details.